 - Preheat oven to 350°.

-- Start by making the flax eggs: stir 3 tbsp flaxseed meal with 7 tbsp water; set aside.
+- Start by making the flax eggs: stir 3 tablespoon flaxseed meal with 7 tablespoon water; set aside.

 - Add oil and chocolate chips to a saucepan, heat over low heat and stir frequently until chocolate has melted and is smooth; set aside.